 Is My Proposal Considered Academic or Volunteer?

-If your project, class, or research is for academic credit and involves frequent, ongoing interactions within the district, then you should submit your proposal through our online form.
-Please see instructions below for submitting project, program, and/or research proposals.
+If your project, program, or research is for academic credit and involves frequent, ongoing interactions within the district, then submit your proposal through the online form.
+Please see instructions below for submitting proposals.

 Those interested in pre-service teacher class/school observations or methods/practicum courses should contact the Office of Teacher Education Services and Clinical Practice (OTES) to move forward.

-If you want to volunteer time or services within the district (i.e. presenting to classes, assisting with field day, tutoring support, etc.), please contact Tiffani Arnold-Pine, community volunteer program manager, at 765-285-6226.
+If you want to volunteer time or services within the district (i.e. presenting to classes, assisting with field day, tutoring support, etc.), please contact Tiffani Arnold-Pine, Ball State's community volunteer program manager, at 765-285-6226.

 - College of Communication, Information and Media – Kate Elliott, Lecturer of Journalism